anonaddy/anonaddy/README.md

 When you delete your account the following happens:

 * All of your recipients are deleted from the database
-* All of your other aliases are deleted from the database (aliases with a custom domain are soft deleted - see why below)
+* All of your aliases are deleted from the database (aliases with a custom domain are soft deleted - see why below)
 * All of your custom domains are deleted from the database
 * Your user details are deleted from the database
 * Your username is encrypted and added to a table in the database.
 This is to prevent anybody signing up with the same username in the future.

-The reason aliases with a custom domain are soft deleted (a deleted_at column if filled in the database) is to ensure that nobody else can register your same domain in the future and then sign up to our site and receive emails for aliases you have previously used.
+The reason aliases with a custom domain are soft deleted (a deleted_at column is filled in the database) is to ensure that nobody else can register your same domain in the future and then sign up to our site and receive emails for aliases you have previously used.

 #### Does this work with any email provider?